 To start learning now, access the free online course Type 2 diabetes and me.
 This course will give you useful information about diabetes, how to help you live with diabetes, where to go for support and links to additional information.
 There are 10 short topics, including videos, and you can go through them in any order you choose.

 MyDESMOND is a free online type 2 diabetes management program that helps you to confidently manage your type 2 diabetes in a way that suits your lifestyle.
 MyDESMOND recognises there is no ‘one-size-fits-all’ approach to diabetes management and will inform, inspire, and motivate you as you work towards making small changes that will have a big impact on your health.
 Join MyDESMOND today.

 How are you going with your diabetes health checks?

-Regular checks can help reduce risks of serious diabetes-related complications like problems with your feet, eyes, heart and kidneys.
-Your health care team will let you know how often you need checks, so you can schedule them into your calendar.
+Regular checks can help reduce your risks of developing serious diabetes-related complications like problems with your feet, eyes, heart and kidneys.
+Individual members of your health care team will let you know how often you need checks, so you can schedule them into your calendar.

 The NDSS and you